BlaiseMoses01/cracker_barrel_pin_game/README.md

 Mode 2 is automated to find every legal solution to each possible configuration of the traditional 15 peg board

 ### Output
-The program outputs a text file for each given configuration with the name of the file being the intial empty space on the gameboard.
+The program outputs a text file for each given configuration with the name of the file being the initial empty space on the gameboard.
 This file will contain the number of solutions, the time it took to solve the board, and a transcript of the move sequences for each legal solution.

 ## Getting Started